bemoje/bemoje-util/README.md

 ### isNull

-Determine wheter the argument is a Null
+Determine wheter a given value is a Null

 #### Parameters